THE

 The alpha male antithesis to Hollingshead's flamboyant peacock, Tim doesn’t ask for power; he takes it.

 He’s the psychology professor that everyone wants to teach their class or take to bed.
-With his relentless womanizing and promiscuity with both men and women, his wife kills herself, leaving him with two kids and a guilt he can't outrun.
+His rampant womanizing and promiscuity—with both men and women—lead to tragedy when his wife kills herself, leaving him with two children and a guilt he’s desperately trying to outrun.

-And he's not just hoping others believe it; he’s staking his soul on it.
-No longer content with professor or researcher, Leary declares himself prophet and needs the world follow.
+And he's not just hoping others experience it; he’s staking his soul on it.
+No longer content with professor or researcher, Leary crowns himself prophet and will do whatever it takes to get the world to follow.

-When the self-appointed “High Priest” of LSD, preaches to the youth of America to “turn on, tune in, and drop out,” Nixon targets him as the "Most Dangerous Man in America."
+As the “High Priest” of LSD, he preaches to America’s youth to “turn on, tune in, and drop out.”
+At the same time, Nixon targets him as the "Most Dangerous Man in America."

 When asked if he regrets ruining a generation of 72 million people, he smirks, "Yeah, but only a hundred thousand thanked me for it."